starship/starship/docs/ru-RU/config/README.md

 ## Username

-The `username` module shows active user's username. Модуль будет показан, если любое из следующих условий соблюдено:
+The `username` module shows active user's username.
+The module will be shown if any of the following conditions are met:

-- Текущий пользователь - root
+- The current user is root
-- Текущий пользователь отличается от залогиненного
+- The current user isn't the same as the one that is logged in
-- Пользователь подключен к SSH-сессии
+- The user is currently connected as an SSH session
-- Переменная `show_always` равна true
+- The variable `show_always` is set to true

 ::: tip